tango-controls-hdbpp/hdbpp-timescale-project/resources/cassandra-import/README.md

 In order to import data from cassandra to timescaledb, we chose to first dump cassandra data to csv files, and then process them using a python script to import them into an existing TimescaleDB HDB cluster.
 This guide Describes how to dump the cassandra cluster to csv files and then run the import script.

+## Dependencies

+To dump cassandra data, [Datastax dsbulk](https://docs.datastax.com/en/dsbulk/doc/dsbulk/reference/dsbulkCmd.html) might be needed.

+On importing data, the schema [hdb_ext_import.sql](../schema/hdb_ext_import.sql) must be set on the target database.
+It breaks the FQDN into cs_name, family, domain, etc… This could be done in the python script, but it might as well be done in the database.

 ## Dump Cassandra data